Classen Mansion: History

 One of Helsingør's largest merchant houses, a four-winged complex with timber framing, was formerly located at the site.
 In 1785, it was acquired by Jean Jacob Claessen (1752-1806), a wealthy merchant, shipowner and ship handler (Skibsklarererergaarden).
 The property was located next to the trading company headquarters of Jean Christopher van Deurs (1725–1781) of which his father Arent van Deurs had become a partner in 1765.
 The house was rather neglected and Classen replaced it with the current house in 1791–93.
 The new house was built under the supervision of architect Caspar Frederik Harsdorff (1735– 1799).
 The balcony at the top of the building was used as a lookout.
 This position ensured the best view for lookouts to spot approaching ships on the Øresund.
 A row of houses was at Classen's time located on the other side of the street, blocking the view of the sea from the lower floors.
 They did not disappear until a fire in 1938.

 The situation for the shipping business changed dramatically after the turn of the century following the onset of the French Revolutionary Wars and Denmark's conflict with Britain.
 Classen's widow ran the company after his death in 1806 but the times did not improve and it went bankrupt in 1816.
-Classen's son-in-law, Christian Borries, managed to save part of the activities in Salig Arendt van Deurs enke og Co which survived the abolishion of the Sound Dues in 1857 but his two sons had to close it in 1862.
+Classen's son-in-law, Christian Borries, managed to save part of the activities in Salig Arendt van Deurs enke og Co which survived the abolition of the Sound Dues in 1857, but his two sons had to close it in 1862.

 In 1827, the house was sold to the merchant P. Chr.
 Schierbeck.
 In 1857 it was acquired by the trading company Fenwick & Co., which had formerly been based at Strandgade 85–87.
 It was then sold to the merchant C.V.
 Ulstrup before it was acquired by Landmandsbanken in 1904.
 Later tenants have included the local pilot services, a travel agent and a wine company.
 The local Odd Fellows Lodge has used the building since 1995.